 - Mix 568A and 568B wiring on the same installation.

 It is rare that we can directly use the patch cables or short link copper cable to connect the devices to the switch.
 In most cases, we need to install cable links to remote locations from patch panels to switch ports, which is far more complex.
-Therefore, anyone who install UTP cabling should take the dos and don’ts seriously.
+Therefore, anyone who installs UTP cabling should take the dos and don’ts seriously.
 Any minor mistake can easily become a nightmare in the future.